gromacs/gromacs/docs/dev-manual/gmxtree.rst

   * Consistent usage of ::

-        #include "..." // This should be used for Gromacs headers
+        #include "..." // This should be used for GROMACS headers

     and ::